-2020-2021 Executive Summary
+2021-2022 Executive Summary

 SCCWRP’s best-known monitoring program is the Southern California Bight Regional Monitoring Program, conducted every five years since 1994.
 The ongoing program mobilizes participating agencies to collect data from across a much greater expanse than just their outfall zones, allowing environmental managers to paint a comprehensive picture of the health of coastal waters that stretch from Point Conception in Santa Barbara County to just south of the U.S.-Mexico border.
-The Bight Program’s freshwater counterpart, the Southern California Stormwater Monitoring Coalition Regional Watershed Monitoring Program, was launched in 2009 to monitor an area that stretches from the Ventura River in Ventura County to the Tijuana River straddling the U.S.-Mexico border.
+The Bight Program’s freshwater counterpart, the Southern California Stormwater Monitoring Coalition (SMC) Regional Watershed Monitoring Program, was launched in 2009 to monitor an area that stretches from the Ventura River in Ventura County to the Tijuana River straddling the U.S.-Mexico border.
 Both programs renew their research plans regularly, keeping the programs focused on current management needs.
-The key to success in developing integrated monitoring designs is SCCWRP’s ability to bring all parties to the table – from local and regional agencies to state and national entities – to work toward agreement on goals, study design and data interpretation.
-Not only do the comprehensive data sets help environmental managers establish appropriate priorities and goals for addressing big-picture challenges, but regional monitoring also fosters productive interactions among dischargers and regulators as they develop and collaboratively interpret monitoring information and implement findings.
+The key to success in developing integrated monitoring plans is SCCWRP’s ability to bring all parties to the table – from local and regional agencies to state and national entities – to work toward agreement on goals, study design and data interpretation.
+Not only do the comprehensive data sets help environmental managers establish appropriate priorities and goals for addressing big-picture challenges, but regional monitoring also fosters productive interactions among dischargers and regulators as they develop and collaboratively interpret monitoring data and implement findings.
 Moreover, regional monitoring participants have come to rely on regional data sets to interpret their own local monitoring data.
-Finally, regional monitoring provides an important launching platform for SCCWRP’s member agencies and research collaborators to test new technologies and assessment tools.
+Finally, regional monitoring provides an important launching platform for SCCWRP’s member agencies and research collaborators to test, vet and calibrate new technologies and assessment tools.

 - Regional watershed monitoring: SCCWRP is facilitating the third cycle of the Southern California Stormwater Monitoring Coalition (SMC) Regional Watershed Monitoring Program, which runs from 2019 to 2023.
 This year, SCCWRP will continue finalizing study designs and coordinating field sampling activities for the regional survey, which samples at more than 500 sites across all 17 major watersheds between the Ventura and Tijuana Rivers.
 Among the largest watershed programs in the nation, the program encompasses data on water quality, physical habitat and riparian condition, and biological communities, including benthic invertebrates and algae.
 The monitoring questions for the third five-year cycle are: (1) What are the extent and magnitude of impact in Southern California’s streams?
 (2) Are the extent and magnitude getting better or worse?
 (3) What are the stressors responsible for the impacts observed?
 For the third cycle of SMC regional monitoring, participants are focusing more effort on trend assessment, and adding a new element focusing on mapping the extent of perennial, intermittent and ephemeral streams.
 Additionally, this cycle of regional monitoring is targeting assessment work at specific sites of interest, including soft-bottom engineered channels and sites where restoration efforts and/or implementation of stormwater BMPs (best management practices) are likely to affect biological condition.